dyno-might/dyno-might.github.io/_posts/2020-10-29-pragmatic-reasons-to-believe-in-formal-ethics.md

 category: "philosophy"
 ---

-Here's a "low-brow" take on ethics that's worth taking seriously.
+Here's a "low-brow" take on ethics that's worth taking seriously:

 > Ethics isn't going to save the world.
 We don't need more "calculations" about the right thing to do.
 We need people to stop doing *obviously* wrong stuff.
 Ethics is boring and irrelevant to everyday life.
 Stop the obsessive navel-gazing and go engage with the real world.